Florida lawmakers hope to aid ailing home insurance market

 The GOP insurance bill seeks to build on legislation passed during a special session in May, but legislative leaders have warned residents not to expect swift reductions in rates from either package of reforms.

-Democrats have introduced their own insurance legislation and said they were not included in the drafting of the Republican proposals.
-On Monday, Democrats reiterated concerns that the market was becoming too expensive for some homeowners.
+Democrats said they were not included in the drafting of the Republican proposals.
+On Monday, Democrats reiterated concerns that the market was becoming too expensive for some homeowners and that the GOP proposal did not do enough to immediately lower rates.

 “Property insurance in Florida is becoming unaffordable, so much so that some folks are not able to move forward with their American dream of purchasing a home.
 Because while they could afford the home, they couldn't afford property insurance,” said House Democratic Leader Fentrice Driskell.